Eager to get off the cruise ship when it’s time to go home? You aren’t alone.

 But the cruise lines also allow passengers who are carrying all their bags with them to disembark first.
 Since using the luggage tag system could mean waiting hours before its your turn to leave the ship, many people opt to just carry all their bags and leave earlier.

 This can lead to long, slow lines with hundreds — or thousands — of passengers trying to carry all their luggage.
 The sheer numbers of people trying to get off the ship at once can lead to delays unless you are at the front of the line.
+Other times, however, you can simply grab your bag, start walking and barely have to stop until you are out of the cruise terminal.

 Immigration Can Take Time